Commercial pilot licence

 Different licenses are issued for the major aircraft categories: airplanes, airships, balloons, gliders, gyroplanes and helicopters.
 Depending on the jurisdiction these may all be on the same document.

 A CPL will typically have no expiry date.
-However, a valid medical certificate and valid rating will be required to use it.
+However, a valid type rating or class rating will be required to use it, as well as a valid medical certificate.
 A pilot's ratings may be listed on the licence, including the types of aircraft that can be flown (single-engine or multiengine), whether flight under instrument flight rules is allowed (instrument rating), and whether instructing and examining of trainee pilots can be done (instructor or examiner rating).

 Requirements

 The basic requirements to obtain the license and the privileges it confers are agreed internationally by the International Civil Aviation Organization (ICAO).
 However the actual implementation varies quite widely from country to country.
 According to ICAO, to be eligible for a commercial pilot license, the applicant must;